andrew/ultimate-awesome/README.md

 - [awesome-cn](https://github.com/gamedilong/awesome-cn) - Awesome项目中文翻译，提升查阅效率.
 - [ultimate-awesome](https://github.com/andrew/ultimate-awesome) - Every awesome list on every topic, including awesome lists of awesome lists, updated daily.
 - [more-awesome](https://github.com/0ex/more-awesome) - An extensive list of "awesome" lists to help you find resources and starting points on every topic.
+- [awesome-ai-list-guide](https://github.com/bigcash/awesome-ai-list-guide) - The guide of awesome list about AI.
 - [fucking-awesome](https://github.com/Correia-jpv/fucking-awesome) - 😎 Awesome lists about all kinds of interesting topics.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-awesomeness](https://github.com/Correia-jpv/fucking-awesome-awesomeness) - A curated list of awesome awesomeness.
 With repository stars⭐ and forks🍴.
 - [fucking-lists](https://github.com/Correia-jpv/fucking-lists) - The definitive list of lists (of lists) curated on GitHub and elsewhere.
 With repository stars⭐ and forks🍴.